Why stacking 7 tools costs more than an integrated solution

 A single point of contact for support

-- No more playing ping-pong between 7 different support teams
+- No need to play ping-pong between 7 different supports

 - Ability to make informed decisions quickly